nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 The TASK_NUMBER corresponds to each Task's position in the `Task` list
 </p>

-* In this example, the TASK_NUMBER 2 refers to the task with the description "Send invitations", and the command `assign-task 1 2` will assign the "Send invitations" task to the contact "Alex Yeoh".
+* In this example, the `TASK_NUMBER` 2 refers to the task with the description "Send invitations", and the command `assign-task 1 2` will assign the "Send invitations" task to the contact with `PERSON_NUMBER` 1, which is "Alex Yeoh".

 Examples: